composewell/nix-pack/README.md

 ## Example `flake.nix` for sub projects

-**NOTE:** Eventually, all the composewell packages that we build or use should be listed in sources.nix and packages.nix files in this repository.
-However, for rapid development it is more convenient to create a local flake file.
-There is no hard and fast rule so do what's convenient.

 Copy the `flake.nix.sample` file in the project repo, update the nix-pack repo revision in it and add a `sources.nix` and `packages.nix` file.